jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `ffi` - Ruby-FFI is a gem for programmatically loading dynamically-linked native libraries, binding functions within them, and calling those functions from Ruby code.
 (Ruby work with C)
   > * `paper_trail` - Track changes to your models, for auditing or versioning.
 See how a model looked at any stage in its lifecycle, revert it to any version, or restore it after it has been destroyed.
   > * `ransack` - Ransack enables the creation of both simple and advanced search forms for your Ruby on Rails application.
-  > * `mechanize` - The Mechanize library is used for automating interaction with websites.
-Mechanize automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
+  > * `ar-octopus` - Octopus is a better way to do Database Sharding in ActiveRecord.

 ## 3) Paralllel and Concurrent Processing
   > * `parallel` - Run any code in parallel Processes(> use all CPUs) or Threads(> speedup blocking operations).